creativepurus/Convert-ipynb-to-PDF/README.md

 # Steps

-### 👉🏻 1.
+### 👉🏻 Step 1.
 To get started, at first you'll need to have `Python` installed on your computer.
 You can download the latest version of Python from the official website: https://www.python.org/downloads/

-### 👉🏻 2.
+### 👉🏻 Step 2.
 Now Install `Anaconda Navigator` from the official website: https://docs.anaconda.com/free/anaconda/install/

-### 👉🏻 3.
+### 👉🏻 Step 3.
 Now you need to install `nbconvert` tool.
 To install nbconvert, follow the below mentioned steps:

 - 1. Open the `command prompt` or terminal